lachlanholland1/pharmacy-portfolio-app/README.md

 ## Getting Started

 ### Prequisites
+- Node is installed
-- The project's MySQL database is running.
+- Project's database is running on a MySQL Server

 ### pharmacyApp setup
 1. Navigate to the `pharmacyApp` folder: